 Serverless is not a perfect match for every project out there.
 However, when the serverless architectural approach is relevant, it decreases costs, allows for unprecedented and smooth scalability, and increases productivity.

 Even though serverless is not a fully established technology and has its downfalls, it has a bright future ahead.
 With each upgrade, FaaS platforms become more efficient, intuitive, and convenient.
-Perhaps some time into the future, IT professionals would not be able to imagine their lives without serverless and smooth development process it grants.
+Perhaps some time into the future, IT professionals would not be able to imagine their lives without the serverless and smooth development process it grants.

-As for now, we should carefully consider specifics of a project and our goals to get the maximum benefit out of this disrupting technology.
+As for now, we should carefully consider the specifics of a project and our goals to get the maximum benefit out of this disrupting technology.